juanluisbaptiste/mysql-backup/README.md

 include some files along with the database dump, for example, to backup a _WordPress_ install.

+All example scripts are included in the container`image on _/scripts.d.examples_ so they can be easily used and updated.
+For example you could create a derived image and include the needed scripts:

+    FROM juanluisbaptiste/mysql-backup:latest
+    MAINTAINER "Foo Bar" <foo@bar.com>

+    RUN mv /scripts.d.examples /scripts.d

 To use them you need to add a host volume that points to the post-backup scripts in the docker host.
 Start the container like this:

 ````bash